Carlos-Augusto/cat/README.md

 cd cat
 ```

-Run the install script.
+Run the installation script.
 Use as argument the path for your catalina install.
 ```shell script
 ./build.sh PATH_FOR_INSTALL
 ```

-For quick access, add your install folder to your path.
+For quick access, add your installation folder to your path.
 ```shell script
 export PATH=$INSTALL_FOLDER:\$PATH"
 ```